ASU-Vibe-Coding-Centre/mcp-learning/03-building-with-docker/phase-2-simple-custom-server.md

 Notes:
 - For interactive testing with MCP Inspector, run the Python script directly on your host instead of inside Docker: `npx @modelcontextprotocol/inspector python server.py`
-- To expose HTTP instead of stdio, you would switch to an HTTP transport server implementation (out of scope for this phase).
+- To expose HTTP instead of stdio, you would switch to a Streamable HTTP transport server implementation (see Module 04 for an example).

 ### Connecting from Cursor IDE
 Add or update your MCP configuration to include the server: